matthewduc/Python/README.md

-# Sort and Search algorithms in python from CS 218 and Online
+# Sort and Search in python from CS 218 & Online